Afrosofttech/Dokuwo/README.md

 <h3>Always create a new branch</h3>
 Once you complete solving an issue or task, checkout and create a new branch and push to that branch.
 Never push to the master branch.

+<h3>Tables</h3>
+for any tables, we will be using datatables. check out datatables.net

+<h3>WYSIWYG Editor</h3>
+for any textarea, we will be using CKEDITOR.
+Check out ckeditor.com

+<h3>Validations</h3>
+for all validations,we will be gump. check out https://github.com/Wixel/GUMP